ssl/SecCollection/README.md

 - **Subdomains**: Hosts a wide variety of subdomain lists used for domain enumeration and brute-forcing activities.

-- **Wordlists**: Includes wordlists in multiple languages such as English, French, Spanish, German, Russian, Arabic, Chinese, Japanese, among others.
+- **Wordlists**: Includes wordlists in multiple languages such as English, Dutch, French, Spanish, German, Russian, Arabic, Chinese, Japanese, among others.

 - **Other**: A general category with miscellaneous resources, such as security question-answers, SQLmap lists, web-based lists, and infrastructure-related lists.